traceyenspiral/agreements/agreements/services/people.md

 Our employee contracts and contractor agreements also have standard termination clauses which can be exercised in various circumstances.

 ##External Contractor
-An External Contractor is someone who does work for Enspiral Services on an ad hoc basis at the direction of a Contributor.
+An External Contractor is someone who does work for Enspiral Services on an ad-hoc basis at the direction of a Contributor.

 Any Contributor is free to engage an individual as an External Contractor and is responsible for meeting the terms of the contract they enter into.